-The Audit Committee discussed the interim financial information contained in each of the quarterly earnings announcements with Company management and the independent registered public accounting firm.
-The Audit Committee also reviewed the audited financial statements of the Company as of and for the fiscal year ended June 30, 2023 with management and the independent registered public accounting firm.
+The Audit Committee discussed the interim financial information contained in each of the Company's Quarterly Reports on Form 10-Q and quarterly earnings announcements with Company management and the independent registered public accounting firm.
+The Audit Committee also reviewed the audited financial statements of the Company as of and for the fiscal year ended June 30, 2024 with management and the independent registered public accounting firm.